tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 }
 ```

-Docblocks allow alot more detail than I've given here, you can give
+Docblocks allow you to add much more detail than I've given here.
+You can give
-descriptions for details for the file, the class, any variables or parameters,
+descriptions and details for the file, the class, any variables or parameters,
-etc. But since I don't want to generate an API document for this code base I'm
+etc. But since I don't want to generate an API document for this codebase I'm
 only using it to specify the types which cannot be specified directly in PHP.

 The Autoloader